-CMS confirmed to Modern Healthcare that Goodrich, who has also served as director of the Quality Measurement and Value-Based Incentives Group at CMS since 2012, will leave the agency sometime in February.
+CMS confirmed to Modern Healthcare that Dr. Kate Goodrich, who has also served as director of the Quality Measurement and Value-Based Incentives Group at CMS since 2012, will leave the agency sometime in February.

 Humana and CMS did not respond to SNN’s requests for comment as of press time.